 Rush, the timing of this nuclear test is perfect for Republicans.

-It's just a sign that they know the American public will never vote a democratic majority given such a foreign policy crisis, even with the miscues of the Bush administration over the last few years.
+The fact that the media is only willing to give it two minutes of lip service this morning to be followed immediately by more Mark Foley is just a sign that they know the American public will never vote a Democratic majority given such a foreign policy crisis, even with the miscues of the Bush administration over the last few years.

-This is associated press.
+This is Associated Press.

-In other words, the story is that this uh uh this this test uh was just barely above impotent, that it was so small it hardly registered at the professional seismology labs where they measure these kinds of bottom line, don't worry about this.
+That it was so small, it hardly registered at the professional seismology labs where they measure these kinds of things.

 You think it's the perfect issue.